falkr/ttm4175/pages/iot-devices.md

 # Controlling the Device

 The microbit has several electronic components that you can interact with.
-It's of course more fun to interact with the real device, but the simulator is doing a good job at providing access to most of the electronic components.
+It's, of course, more fun to interact with the real device, but the simulator is doing a good job at providing access to most of the electronic components.
 (And the Python code is the same.)

 To interact with the electronic components, we use a Python library.
 This is a set of Python code that provides an interface to the microbit.
 Such an interface is also called an **API**, or application programming interface.

 ### Buttons

-The Microbit has two buttons, `A` and `B` which can be also pressed at the same time.
+The Microbit has two buttons, `A` and `B` which can also be pressed at the same time.

 ---
 type: figure